-- There are good quality hotels on Coche Island offering tourists all the facilities needed for a comfortable vacation.
+There are good quality hotels on Coche Island offering tourists all the facilities needed for a comfortable vacation.
 On the island are offered various tours and rides - both on land and at sea.
-Coche maintains close communications with the neighbouring Isla Margarita and mainland Venezuela (Sucre state).
+Coche maintains close communications with the neighboring Isla Margarita and mainland Venezuela (Sucre state).

 Coche Island cruise terminal